j4yb1rd/DATA4380-IndividualProject/README.md

   * [Disease prediction using graph convolutional networks: Application to Autism Spectrum Disorder and Alzheimer’s disease - ScienceDirect](https://www.sciencedirect.com/science/article/abs/pii/S1361841518303554)
   * [Enhancing studies of the connectome in autism using the autism brain imaging data exchange II | Scientific Data](https://www.nature.com/articles/sdata201710)
 * This appears to be a previous work that I plan on extending using several different models.

-## Summary of Workdone
+## Summary of Work Done

-Include only the sections that are relevant an appropriate.

 ### Data

-* Data:
+* Source: downloaded through Nilearn, also available through [this link](http://fcon_1000.projects.nitrc.org/indi/abide/abide_II.html) via the Neuroimaging Informatics Tools and Resources Clearinghouse ([NITRC](http://nitrc.org)).
 * Type: NII or NII.GZ files
   * Input: time series for individual brain regions, as outlined in the Preprocessing / Clean-up section
 * Size: ~100 GB, although it is ~100 MB per file
 * Instances (Train, Test, Validation Split): how many data points?
 Ex: 1000 patients for training, 200 for testing, none for validation

 #### Preprocessing / Clean up